 One of the rights ensured to European Union citizens under GDPR is their right to access personal data.
 In addition to having access to their personal data file, EU citizens also have a right to see any supplementary information attached to this data.

 Article 16 of the GDPR outlines an individual’s right to correction.
 Basically it covers inaccurate personal data or incomplete personal data.
 Correction might involve attaching a supplementary statement to the personal data.

-This right to corrections and rectifications means individuals has the right to read the material in their personal file.
+This right to correction and rectification means individual have the right to read the material in their personal file.
 They also have an opportunity to request that material in this file and the supplementary materials be correct, edited, removed, or modified if it is not accurate.

-A request can be made in the form of writing or orally.
+A request can be made orally or in writing.

 Responsibilities of Data Collectors

 The business or organization collecting the data has one month to respond to this request.
 A request may be refused but there must be a logical reason for this.
 Obligations are outlined in Article 5 (1) (d).

 Businesses must have in place a process for responding to requests for correction.
 They must also have a process for rectifying, modifying, or correcting personal data.

 When organizations receive a request for correction or rectification, they must take reasonable action to address this request.
 They must first look at whether the request has realistic and accurate evidence that changes should be made.
 The evidence should be checked to ensure that it does indeed need to be rectified.